-Moreover, the political relationship between the United States, Europe, or other Asian nations and China is subject to sudden fluctuation and periodic tension.
-Changes in political conditions in China and changes in the state of foreign relations are difficult to predict and could adversely affect our operations or cause our products to become less attractive.
-This could lead to a decline in our profitability.
+Moreover, the political relationship among foreign countries and China is subject to sudden fluctuation and periodic tension.
+Changes in political conditions in China and changes in the state of foreign relations are difficult to predict and could adversely affect our product export and international collaborations.
+This could lead to a decline in our profitability in the future.